Exact Tensor Completion Powered by Slim Transforms: Exact Tensor Completion Guarantee with Arbitrary Linear Transforms

-The high level roadmap of the proof of Theorem \ref{theorem:exact_completion} is standard.
+The high-level roadmap of the proof of Theorem \ref{theorem:exact_completion} is standard.
 First, a dual certificate is assumed to have been constructed successfully and we need to prove that with this dual certificate, Program \ref{eq:program:min_transformed_TNN} has the unique optimal solution and $\mathcal{X}$ is completed exactly.
 This step is given by Proposition \ref{proposition:optimality_condition}.
 Second, with the tensor incoherence conditions, it suffices to construct such certificate satisfying subgradient conditions, which is given by Proposition \ref{proposition:constructing_dual_certificate}.
-Combining this two propositions completes the proof of Theorem \ref{theorem:exact_completion}.
+Combining these two propositions completes the proof of Theorem \ref{theorem:exact_completion}.